jchurrocarvalho/utilix/README.md

 # utilix
-Misce linux tools and shell scripts usefull to manage linux and executing command.
-Mainly started to be a practise bash scripts.
+Misce linux tools and scripts usefull to manage linux boxes and executing commands.
+Started to be a practise bash scripts.